-The curriculum design of each master's degree conforms to the stated mission of the Seminary and reflects the 21 Essential Leadership Characteristics adopted by Faculty and Trustees.
+The curriculum design of each master's degree conforms to the stated mission of the Seminary and reflects the "21 Essential Leadership Characteristics" adopted by Faculty and Trustees.
 Students in master's degree programs take courses in areas of Biblical Studies, Theological and Historical Foundations, Leadership Formation, Educational Leadership, and Missions and Intercultural Studies.
 The Seminary's degree programs are designed to prepare students for a variety of ministry roles and/or vocations.
 Examples of these areas of ministry are enumerated in the catalog in relation to particular degrees.

 - Master of Divinity (with various concentrations)

+- Mentored Master of Divinity

+- Master of Divinity Advanced Track

+- Master of Arts in Educational Leadership

 - Master of Missiology

+- Master of Arts in Intercultural Studies

 - Master of Theological Studies

 - Master of Arts in Christian Counseling

+- Master of Theological Studies Online

-- Master of Arts in Educational Leadership
+- Master of Divinity Online

-- Master of Arts in Intercultural Studies
+- Master of Educational Leadership Online